Opinion | How can we hold the next debate without full transparency on Trump’s health?

 And the White House won’t say whether he was tested between then and the first debate with Joe Biden on Sept.
-29. In other words, they won’t say whether he tested negative in the days leading up to the debate.
+29. In other words, officials won’t say whether he tested negative in the days leading up to the debate.

 We know Trump tested positive late on Thursday, Oct.
 1, and announced his positive test early on the morning of Friday, Oct.
-2. But White House officials won’t say when he last tested negative.
+2. But the White House won’t say when he last tested negative.

-This raises the possibility that Trump may have tested positive before the Sept.
-29 debate, didn’t disclose it, and showed up at the debate anyway.
+This raises the possibility that Trump might have tested positive before the Sept.
+29 debate, failed to disclose it and showed up at the debate anyway.
 At the least, we can’t rule this out.

 How can subsequent debates go forward under such conditions?

 Government guidelines say people are infectious for 10 days, but as the New York Times notes, that can double in serious cases.
-Joe Biden is saying he won’t debate Trump on Oct.
+Biden is saying he won’t debate Trump on Oct.
 15 if he “still has covid,” though he’ll be guided in this decision by the Cleveland Clinic.

-Meanwhile, Frank J. Fahrenkopf, a co-chair of the Commission on Presidential Debates, is also saying the debate will only take place if the Cleveland Clinic designates it safe.
+Meanwhile, Frank J. Fahrenkopf, a co-chair of the Commission on Presidential Debates, is also saying the debate will only take place if the Cleveland Clinic deems it safe.

 “What we’re going to do is say to the Cleveland Clinic, ‘Is it safe to do it?’”
-Fahrenkopf told journalist Ron Brownstein.
+Fahrenkopf told journalist Ronald Brownstein.
 “If they say ‘yes,’ we can do it.
 If they say ‘no,’ we have to make some other plans.”

 But how can we ever know it’s safe if we can’t trust the White House to tell us the truth about Trump’s health?